-New England Ski Presence: 1994-present
+New England Ski Presence: 1994-2017

 Intrawest dates back to 1976, when it was started by Joe Houssian as a Canadian real estate development company.
-The company entered the ski industry in the mid 1980s when it purchased Blackcomb Mountain.
-A few years later, Intrawest acquired Mont Tremblant in Quebec.
+Intrawest was officially formed by an amalgamation on November 23, 1979.

 On March 1, 2007, American Skiing Company sold Steamboat to Intrawest for $265 million.

 Dealing with financial issues, Intrawest began unloading properties in late 2009.
 Copper Mountain was sold in December 2009, followed by Panorama in early 2010, Mountain Creek in May 2010, and some of its non ski area assets.
 Also around this time, Intrawest missed loan payments on its Whistler Blackcomb holdings, forcing the sale of the majority of the ski resort via a public stock offering in late 2010.
 Intrawest eventually sold its remaining 24% share of Whistler Blackcomb holdings to KSL in late 2012.